 Blockchains can be changed in one of two ways.
-By hard fork or soft fork.
-A soft fork is a change in the network’s rules that is backward compatible.
-Don’t worry if that sounds incredibly complicated, it’s really not!
+With a hard fork, or a soft fork.
+A soft fork is a change in the network's rules that is backward compatible.
+Don't worry if that sounds incredibly complicated, it's really not!

 The soft fork idea, when applied to the mess that The DAO had left the Ethereum developers in, would mean that it was the user's choice whether they wanted to run the new code or not.
 However, whether they did or didn't, they'd still be able to communicate with one another.
 The proposal would, in theory, completely lock up the Ether that the hacker had stolen.
 The soft fork would mean that any blocks that contain a transaction that involved moving stolen coins would be ignored.

 The idea seemed fabulous on paper, and had a lot of support.
 However, it wasn't long before a community member identified another potential problem.
 The soft fork would open the network up to another potential risk - a "Denial of Service" attack.